 - Preheat oven to 375° F.

-- Halve the squash and scoop out seeds.
+- For the filling: Halve the squash and scoop out seeds.
 Lightly brush each cut side of squash with about 1 teaspoon oil and lay cut sides down on a baking pan.
 Roast in middle of oven for about 40 minutes, or until soft.

 - While squash is roasting, place heavy skillet over medium heat.
-Add 1/2 tablespoon butter and remaining 1-1/2 teaspoons oil, plus the onion.
-Stir occasionally, until soft and just golden brown, about 20 minutes.
+Add 1/2 tablespoon butter and remaining 1.5 teaspoons oil, plus the onion.
+Stir occasionally, until onion is soft and just golden brown, about 15 to 20 minutes.
 If the onion starts to darken before it is softened, turn the heat down a bit.
-This should take 15 to 20 minutes.

 - Cool squash and scoop out flesh.
 In a food processor purée squash.
 Add whole egg, egg yolk, and cream, and blend well.
 Transfer mixture to a large bowl and stir in cheeses, herbs, onion, salt, and pepper to taste.
 Pour filling into shell, smoothing the top.